Zimbra/zimbra-zimlet-rocketchat/README.md

 Also enable the full iframe integration like so:
 ![Zimbra Rocket](https://raw.githubusercontent.com/Zimbra-Community/zimbra-rocket/master/img/zimbra-rocket-iframe2.png?1)

-You must also configure and deploy the Zimlet:
+# Configure and deploy the Zimlet:

 Get zimbra-zimlet-rocketchat.zip for Zimbra 9 (from Github releases) and as Zimbra user: